• Skip to primary navigation

 French Country Cottage book review

-Often times our own unique homes can be a mix of styles that we love – such is the case in my house.
-I like to define my style as a mix between a Farmhouse in France and a Cottage on the Coast, but sum it up as “Cottage Romance“.
+Often times our own homes can be a mix of styles that we love – such is the case in my house.
+I like to define my style as a mix between a Farmhouse in France and a Cottage on the Coast.
+I sum it up as “Cottage Romance“.

-As I’ve studied and been inspired by French style for years, I too have found there are common elements of design for that charming look.
-I’d like to go through 10 design elements of French style I’ve used in my own home, and many of which Courtney also addresses in her new book with her own beautiful captures.
+As I’ve studied and been inspired by French country homes, I’ve found there are common design elements of that charming French look.
+I’d like to go through 10 design elements of French style I’ve used in my own home.
+Courtney also addresses many of these elements in her new book with her own beautiful captures.

 Be sure to snag your own copy of French Country Cottage and curl up on the couch for pages and pages of limitless inspiration!

-Whether you choose to infuse many or few of these French design elements, adding some into each space is a sure fire way to get that French charm into your home.
+Whether you choose to try many or a few of these French design elements, adding some into each space is a sure fire way to add French-inspired charm to your home.

 PATINA

 Patina is the unique evidence of age and years gone by.
-It’s a treasure if you can find authentic pieces to bring that coveted patina into your home, but sometimes you can fake it well enough.
+It’s a treasure if you can find authentic, vintage pieces to bring that coveted patina into your home, but sometimes you can fake it well enough.
 I look at antique stores, classifieds and flea markets for these unique pieces.

 The marble top coffee table as seen in my how to naturally clean slipcovers post is a piece I treasure.